qgwr32/babymarkt-react/README.md

 ## Babymarkt: Introduction to React

 ### 1: Starting point for [useContext hook](/qgwr32/babymarkt-react/add-use-context)
-Implement UserContext to share user data
+Implement UserContext to avoid prop-drilling

 ### 2: Starting point for [useReducer hook](/qgwr32/babymarkt-react/add-use-reducer)
 Implement reducer for signing in and out